- Clearly communicate the risks of investing in your company — including the likely possibility of zero dollar returns.

 Of course, entrepreneurs start companies because they believe in themselves and their ideas.
 Their optimism can be contagious.
 So after clarifying the risks, picking the right fundraising strategy and making sure any transactions are properly documented, what else do you need to think about?

 There are some ways to craft a pitch tailored to family and friends.
-A close relative might appreciate hearing about your idea face-to-face, whereas a former colleague that you’ve kept in touch with over the years might be okay with an email.
-(Check out our Bonus Checklist below for some conversation tips.)
+A close relative might appreciate hearing about your idea face-to-face, whereas a former colleague that you’ve kept in touch with over the years might accept an email.

 Danny Harris, a founder who recently launched mobile app GMDY, emailed about 40 people.
 Most were close friends; some were family and colleagues.
 And all had some familiarity with his idea for a sportswear shopping app.
 “There was no secret with the group that I was reaching out to,” Harris says.